 2-way or 3-way Speakers?

 Simply put, 2-way speakers produce only highs and lows while 3-way speakers can do both and target the mids.
 As you have probably guessed, 3-way speakers are more accurate and create a much more precise soundstage.
 However, you might be surprised by some 2-way speakers.
-Some Klipsch 2-way speakers can outperform ones from Polk Audio.
+Some Klipsch 2-way speakers sound good and can outperform ones from Polk Audio.

 Understand that the materials used to build the speakers are also very important.
 A 3-way speaker that is poorly built from rigid materials and paper cones may deliver more distorted sound than a 2-way that is very well-constructed.